LOYOLA UNIVERSITY CHICAGO

 BHNR 343 Integrated Analytical Decision Making (3 Credit Hours)

-Pre-requisites: Enrollment is restricted to Business Honors students; Junior Standing, C- or better in ISSCM 241 or ISSCM 241H
+Pre-requisites: Enrollment is restricted to Business Honors students; Junior Standing; C- or better in ISSCM 241 or ISSCM 241H or STAT 103

-This course will focus on the analysis of business data, and use both statistical and data mining methodologies to make evidence-based decisions, with applications of these techniques to business problems.
-Students will conduct an original data mining research project in any field of business administration, and create both a written analysis and presentation.
+This course will focus on the analysis of data, with applications of techniques to business problems.
+Students will conduct original research and create both a written analysis and presentation.
+This course satisfies the Engaged Learning requirement.

 This course satisfies the Engaged Learning requirement.

-At the end of this course, the student will know how to formulate a business problem in a data mining context, then build, run, evaluate, and interpret a data mining model that addresses the problem
+At the end of this course, the student will know how to formulate a business problem, then collect and analyze data, and interpret results that address the problem

 Outcomes

-At the end of this course, the student will know how to formulate a business problem in a data mining context, then build, run, evaluate, and interpret a data mining model that addresses the problem
+At the end of this course, the student will know how to formulate a business problem, then collect and analyze data, and interpret results that address the problem

 BHNR 353 Research Practicum (3 Credit Hours)